 - Thick enamel is resistant to chipping and scratching

 05 of 05

-These tub materials are a type of engineered natural stone or solid surface material.
-This type of tub is made by molding together minerals, polymeric materials and resins to form a solid surface, usually finished off with a gel coat finish.
+Cast polymer bathtub materials include engineered natural stone and solid surface materials.
+These are made by molding together minerals, polymeric materials, and resins to form a solid material similar to solid-surface countertops (such as Corian).
+The tubs typically are finished with a gel-coat finish.